AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-manage-data-metrics.md

 Simply put, a metric is a measurement.
 In SQL and database structures, a metric is like a stored query over a variable period of time.

-In MBI, you can use metrics to [create charts](../../data-user/reports/ess-rpt-build-visual.md).
+In [!DNL MBI], you can use metrics to [create charts](../../data-user/reports/ess-rpt-build-visual.md).
 For example, the metric **revenue** is the total amount of orders.
 The metric **average customer revenue per order** is what the average customer spends per order.

 When used in reports, metrics can be analyzed over a specified time period and [filtered or segmented](../../best-practices/segment-filter.md) by different categories.
 Consider analyzing average customer revenue grouped by gender - in this case, **average customer revenue per order** is the metric and gender is the grouping.